-Riparian Habitat:
+Riparian and Essential Fish Habitat:

-Includes all wetlands, streams, and creeks meeting the definition of riparian habitat.
-Several areas were identified.
-See Section 3.1 of the checklists for a complete listing and mitigation methods.
+Includes all wetlands, streams, and creeks meeting the definition of riparian habitat or essential fish habitat.
+Several riparian areas were identified which may include essential fish habitat.
+By following the below mitigation measures there will be no effect on essentianal fish habitat.
+See Section 3.1 of the checklists for a complete listing of areas and mitigation methods.

-Riparian Habitat Mitigation:
+Riparian and Essential Fish Habitat Mitigation:

 - County or private lands, within 30.5 m (100 ft.) of a stream or open water.
-Available: All manual, spot and localized herbicide, and biological treatments, except grazing.
+Available: all manual, spot and localized herbicide, and biological treatments, except grazing.
 On slopes less than 20% there will be no disturbance within 35ft. of the stream or wetland.
-On slopes greater than 20% there will be no disturbance within the buffer. - Within 50 ft. to edge of surface water only cut-stump and localized or spot chemical treatments using practically non-toxic to slightly toxic formulations of glyphosate, triclopyr (TEA) formulation, imazapyr, and metsulfuron-methyl (Escort).
+On slopes greater than 20% there will be no disturbance within the buffer. - Within 30.5 m (100 ft.) to edge of surface water only cut-stump and localized or spot chemical treatments using practically non-toxic to slightly toxic formulations of glyphosate, triclopyr (TEA) formulation, imazapyr, and metsulfuron-methyl (Escort).
 Moderately toxic to very highly toxic herbicides (to aquatic species) or those herbicides containing a groundwater or surface water label advisory will not be used in this zone.
 Triclopyr (Garlon 4) may be used only more than 100 ft. from streams or surface waters.